genesiscommunitysuccess/docs/docs/02_database/05_helper-classes/03_write-results/03_legacy.md

 ##### NOTE

-We are still working on this pag
+We are still working on this page.